thevladbog/quokkaq-go-backend/docs/yandex-cloud-setup.md

 ## Overview

 The deployment pipeline targets a specific Virtual Machine (VM) in Yandex Cloud with ID: `fhmf3i36jq46rgl67sme`.
-This document describes the required setup for this VM to support automated deployments.
+This document describes the required setup for this VM to support automated deployments using the production Docker Compose configuration.

 ## Prerequisites